debarajrana85/Debaraj-Rana/README.md

 - 👋 Hi, I’m Debaraj Rana
 - 👀 I’m interested in learning new technology
-- 🌱 I’m currentlly working on Biomedical Image Processing
+- 🌱 I’m currently working on Biomedical Image Processing
 - 💞️ I'm a full-time Research Scholar at NIT Meghalaya.

 <!---